Elliotonthenet18/DabDockerr/README.md

 # DabDockerr

-A Docker-based browser wrapper for accessing music download sites with automatic file management and ad-blocking capabilities.
+A Docker-based browser wrapper for accessing Dab Music Downloader with automatic file management and ad-blocking capabilities.

 ## Features